The January birthstone is Garnet.

-People born under this birthstone (unlike the March birthstone) are also energetic, confident, and possess a great deal of willpower.
+People born under this birthstone (unlike the March birthstone) are also energetic, confident, and possess great willpower.

 Despite this stone’s highly grounding nature, people who have Garnet as their birthstone are very sensual.

-They have strong and intense feelings that propel their big romantic dreams, and they have the tendency to throw themselves into their relationships.
+They have strong and intense feelings that propel their big romantic dreams and tend to throw themselves into their relationships.
 It’s all out or nothing at all.

 Garnet signifies protection, faith, friendship, purity, truth, and victory.
 This birthstone also symbolizes enduring friendships and happiness.

-It has also been associated with commitment, regeneration, insight, and awareness, as well as negative forces, black magic, and dark energies.
+It has also been associated with commitment, regeneration, insight, awareness, negative forces, black magic, and dark energies.

 Garnets weren’t just traditionally worn by lovers, though.
-They were also donned by warriors and travelers because they are known to protect them and warn of impending danger.
+Warriors and travelers also donned them because they are known to protect them and warn of impending danger.